Evidence review

 Separating Physiology From Product Claims

 The recurring trap in this topic is treating a true physiology statement as if it were a product endorsement.
+It is the same trap behind the popular ipamorelin + CJC-1295 stack, where pairing a ghrelin mimetic with a GHRH analog reliably raises GH and IGF-1 — yet no trial shows that biomarker bump becomes muscle, leanness, or performance.
+(The CJC-1295 in that stack comes in two very different forms — a multi-day "DAC" version and a short-pulse no-DAC version — which we compare in CJC-1295 with DAC vs no-DAC.)
+The same caution applies to safety: ipamorelin's "clean" reputation outruns its evidence, as we detail in our review of ipamorelin side effects.
 "Exercise raises GH and IGF-1" is true.
 "IGF-1 supports muscle regeneration" is true.
 "GHRH influences slow-wave sleep" is true.
 None of these sentences contains the word sermorelin, and none of them was generated by giving a healthy athlete a GH peptide and measuring an outcome.
 The studies that did test a GHRH peptide or GH directly are the ones that matter for product claims — and those came back null for body composition and performance.
 A useful habit when reading any GH-peptide marketing is to ask: was this specific molecule, in a population like mine, shown to change an outcome I actually care about?
 For sermorelin and athletic recovery, the answer remains no.

 The Honest Takeaway